Plato

 Roman copy of Silanion’s head of Plato made for the Academy

-During his youth, much like his associate Socrates, Plato excelled in all of the arts (mousike) to a very notable extent.
+During his youth, much like his associate Socrates, Plato excelled in all of the arts (mousike) to a notable extent.
 Of particular interest to Plato were the arts of poetry and playwriting, a skill that also helped him compose his dialogues.
-He acquired the status of something akin to a modern Poet Laureate of Athens prior to his late teens.
+He acquired a status akin to a modern Poet Laureate of Athens prior to his late teens.

 Later, he progressed into writing tragedies fashionable at the time and was said to be a choregus, the lead of a chorus.
-In fact, Plato first noticed the presence of Socrates not through family ties but due to the latter’s creative association with the legendary playwright Euripides.
+In fact, Plato first noticed the presence of Socrates not through family ties but through the latter’s creative association with the legendary playwright Euripides.

-It was not only in this arena that he made a mark of extreme distinction: Plato was known as one of the finest sportsmen Athens had produced in its history, largely through the tutelage of Ariston of Argos.
-At the Isthmian Games and Pythian Games, he engaged in many wrestling matches and participated in other sports, winning the vast majority of bouts.
-One of Plato’s most famous sayings relates to his high esteem of sport and physical exercise:
+It was not only in this arena that he made a mark of extreme distinction: Plato was known as one of the finest sportsmen Athens had ever produced, largely through the tutelage of Ariston of Argos.
+At the Isthmian Games and Pythian Games, he engaged in many wrestling matches and participated in other sports, winning the vast majority of his bouts.
+One of Plato’s most famous sayings relates to his high esteem for sport and physical exercise:

-His first philosophical role model was Heraclitus whom he studied the doctrines of at the Academy of Athens.
-Plato’s meeting with Socrates, an individual he observed outside of the Theater of Dionysus, changed his life.
-The path he chose in studying under Socrates was supplemented by studying further doctrines of Heraclitus from Cratylus and Parmenides from Hermogenes.
+His first philosophical role model was Heraclitus, whose doctrines he studied at the Academy of Athens.
+Plato’s meeting with Socrates—whom he first observed outside the Theater of Dionysus—changed his life.
+The path he chose in studying under Socrates was supplemented by further study of Heraclitus from Cratylus, and of Parmenides from Hermogenes.

 At first, Plato desired a position in politics.
-However, the instigation of violence and tyranny at the hand of Critias (Plato was his first cousin once removed), particularly in circumscribing Socrates, dissuaded him entirely from associating with the oligarchical Thirty Tyrants, despite the fact a civic position was a certainty on account of his excellence.
-When the Tyrants were killed and deposed, the democratic regime of Athens eventually turning their ire towards Socrates and experiencing the worst of both systems made him increasingly disillusioned with politics altogether.
+However, the instigation of violence and tyranny at the hand of Critias (Plato was his first cousin once removed), particularly in circumscribing Socrates, dissuaded him entirely from associating with the oligarchical Thirty Tyrants—despite the fact that a civic position was a certainty on account of his excellence.
+When the Tyrants were killed and deposed, the democratic regime of Athens eventually turned its ire toward Socrates.
+Experiencing the worst of both systems made Plato increasingly disillusioned with politics altogether.

 Berkeley bust of Plato, of ancient origin